12 Top-Rated Things to Do in Montauk, NY

 In fact, the Montauk Project was discussed in a series of books by Preston Nichols and was the inspiration behind the hugely popular Netflix show, Stranger Things.
 This also explains why Jim Carrey and Kate Winslet's Eternal Sunshine of the Spotless Mind features Montauk in the tragicomedy about erasing memories.

-4. Ditch Plains Beach
+4. Go Surfing at Ditch Plains Beach

 Ditch Plains Beach, a windswept stretch of beach backed by dramatic green cliffs, is one of the more popular beaches in the Hamptons.
 It is especially popular among wave riders who come from all over the island to ride the long breaks.